“18th-century style with a contemporary twist in this perfectly located B&B, just 5 minutes’ walk from St Mark’s Square”

 - Take to the water!
 The vaporetti (waterbuses) are a cost-effective and practical way to see the city, while the gondolas offer a quintessential (if pricey) Venetian experience.
 For something in between, hop on one of the traghetto, which commuters use to cross the Grand Canal

 - Cross the Accademia bridge to visit the famous gallery of the same name.
-A former convent, it now holds a world-class collection of pre-19th century art - highlights include Giorgione's The Tempest and Paolo Veronese's enormous (and controversial) Feast in the House of Levi
+A former convent, it now holds a world-class collection of pre-19th-century art

 - A little further into Dorsoduro you find Peggy Guggenheim’s famous modern art collection displayed in her impressive home overlooking the Grand Canal.
 Works on display include those by Pollock, Picasso and Peggy’s ex-husband, Max Ernst